 The adjective attached to the word "maintenance" holds great importance.
 If you subscribe to application maintenance, it means that your site and its components will be updated.
 This is also known as TMA (third-party application maintenance).

 When we talk about corrective maintenance, it means that in addition to updating the site, any new bugs will also be fixed.
-Indeed, it can happen that with a browser update, a display bug appears.
-In this case, corrective maintenance guarantees its resolution.
-This type of maintenance has a broader scope of action, and is therefore generally more expensive.
+A browser update can introduce a display bug, for example.
+Corrective maintenance guarantees those issues get resolved.
+The scope is broader, so this kind of contract is generally more expensive.

 What to do if you haven't subscribed to maintenance?